CAST-Extend/com.castsoftware.uc.oneclick/README.md

-Welcome to the com.castsoftware.uc.oneclick wiki!

->Warning: The Extension described in this document is delivered as-is.
-This Extension is made available by CAST User Community and governed by Open Source License.
-Please consider all necessary steps to validate and to test the Extension in your environment before using it in production.
-The extension is published under GNU LGPL v3 open source license

 # What is OneClick
 OneClick is a powerful automation tool for running a full due diligence assessment for multiple applications.
 Its range of capabilities includes locating the code, performing CAST MRI and Highlight Analyses, and generating a comprehensive Due Diligence Assessment Report.